One the Woman

 One the Woman (Korean: 원 더 우먼) is a 2021 South Korean television series directed by Choi Hyeong-hun and written by Kim Yoon.
 It stars Lee Hanee in a dual role, Lee Sang-yoon, Jin Seo-yeon, and Lee Won-geun.
-The drama premiered on SBS TV on September 17, 2021 and aired every Friday and Saturday, at 22:00 (KST).
+The drama premiered on SBS TV on September 17, 2021, and aired every Friday and Saturday, at 22:00 (KST).

-The series ended on November 6, 2021 after airing 16 episodes.
+The series ended on November 6, 2021, after airing 16 episodes.
 The last episode achieved a viewership of 17.8%, about 3.2 million views, which was its highest nationwide ratings in its entire run.

 Synopsis

 The life of Jo Yeon-joo (Honey Lee), a prosecutor with tough personality, changes completely after waking up from a coma and discovering that she suffers from amnesia caused by a car accident.
 She is mistaken for Kang Mi-na, a cold woman who looks just like her.
 Mi-na is the youngest daughter of Yumin Group and the second daughter-in-law of the Han family, owners of Hanju Group.
-Due to Kang Mi-na's illegitimate status, both of her family and her husband family mistreat her.
-However, when Yeon-joo lives as Mi-na in Han's household, she fights back against the family's mistreatment of her.
+Due to Kang Mi-na's illegitimate status, both her and her husband's family mistreat her.
+However, when Yeon-joo lives as Mi-na in the Han's household, she fights back against the family's mistreatment of her.

 Han Seung-wook (Lee Sang-yoon) is a chaebol, who still cherishes his first love.
-He left South Korea because he wanted to avoid the savagery of a fight for inheritance, but comes back in order to discover the truth behind his father’s sordid death.
+He left South Korea because he wanted to avoid the savagery of a fight for inheritance, but comes back in order to discover the truth behind his father's sordid death.
 When he meets his first love by chance, he does not want to lose her again.